bjesus/asam/README.md

 # Shelves

+Shelves is a Ruby on Rails application that stores files.
+It was designed to be used as an organization library and thus it's expertise is handling files as documents and images, but it can be used to archive any sort of files.

 [![Build Status](https://travis-ci.org/bjesus/shelves.png?branch=master)](https://travis-ci.org/bjesus/shelves) [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/bjesus/shelves)

-Shelves is a Ruby on Rails application that stores files.
-It was designed to be used as an organization library and thus it's expertise is handling files as documents and images, but it can be used to archive any sort of file.

-Shelves features a search engine and an advanced tagging system that allows the user to find stuff she didn't know the library holds.

-Shelves is closed for it's registered users, and these users can upload new content to it easily.
-The interface is currently Hebrew only, but that's the first TODO item.
+## Features
+* Search engine
+* Advanced tagging system
+* Comments
+* Ratings
+* Multiple files upload
+* Simple configuration

-# Installation
+## Installation
 Setting up Shelves is quite straight forward and should be very simple to anyone experienced with RoR.

 1. Edit `config/database.yml` to match your database settings.